Elaine Henley explains how to teach your Parrot to like a travel cage

 Step Ten and Beyond: By the time your Parrot can cope with, and even enjoy being transported around the house or garden, you will be able to introduce new experiences such as car journeys or that important trip to an avian vet for a check-up.

-Hint: even if the purpose of travel crate training was for a vet visit, once home, keep practising exposure to the travel cage, so that your Parrot views this as a mini extension to their main cage.
+Hint: even if the purpose of travel crate training was for a vet visit, once home, keep practising exposure to the travel cage.
+This is so that your Parrot views this as a mini extension to their main cage.

 Conclusion: These steps will help the majority of Parrots cope with the introduction of a travel cage.
 However, as we all know Parrots are individuals and if these simple steps do not work then do contact a Clinical Animal Behaviourist.